So you’ve been invited to be interviewed for a magazine, newspaper or online article?

 - Don’t use a technical term if a simpler one will do.

 Stick to the point

 - What are the main messages you want to get across?
 What is the crux of the answer to the writer’s question?
-Leave out any waffle in between these two topics.
+Leave out anything outside these.

 Don’t ask to see the story before it’s published

 - Most publications do not allow journalists to send draft stories to anyone before they’ve been published.

 - We do want to get it right – if there’s a particular point that’s open to misinterpretation, please take extra time to explain it in the interview.

 - I make a point of sharing the published article with anyone I’ve interviewed.
 Keep spreading your messages further by posting the article on your LinkedIn profile, in your newsletter and other social media channels.